mikepartelow/electoralcoffee/README.md

 - [ ] remove div's from data-info
 - [ ] brew setup info somehwere - footer?
 - [ ] footer?
-- [ ] when displaying roaster X info, display the info div (name) on the map
 - [ ] click <h1> and get a modal explanation of BVCP
+- [ ] click on roaster link. move cursor down, then left under Florida. info-box shows there.